Growing trees and shrubs in containers is a great way to add instant colour and form to your patio or terrace while perfectly framing your doorway.

 There’s a surprising amount to choose from, with Apple, Pear, Plum, Peaches and nectarine varieties a-plenty.
 Be sure to check they are miniatures, designed for patio growing on dwarf rootstocks.

 Growing fruit trees does require more attention, but the sweet taste of success can make it all the more rewarding.

 With their ability to withstand drought and scorching sun, Mediterranean plants are an excellent choice for south-facing porches.

 They will still need regular watering during the summer.
-Still, the sheltered position means that you can try some more tender subjects, like olives, bottlebrushes and standard French lavender, which will also add fragrance.
+Still, the sheltered position means that you can try some more tender subjects, like Olives, Bottlebrushes and standard French Lavender, which adds fragrance.

-In mild areas of the country, you can try oleanders, standard pelargoniums and even lemons, just be prepared to give protection during winter cold spells.
+In mild areas of the country, you can try Oleanders, standard Pelargoniums and even Lemons, but be prepared to give protection during winter cold spells.

 Keeping container plants works well in a shady spot because they don't dry out as quickly.
 As with many species, take care to keep them sheltered from bitter, blasting winds if they are exposed in the open.

 Japanese Maples look spectacular in containers, and some varieties, such as ‘Sango-Kaku', have coloured stems and seasonally-changing foliage for year-round interest.